Virtual environment configuration requirements

 Yandex Object Storage

-3.6 No public access to a Object Storage bucket is allowed
+3.8 There is no public access to the Object Storage bucket

 We recommend assigning minimum roles for a bucket using IAM and supplementing or itemizing them using a bucket policy (for example, to restrict access to the bucket by IP, grant granular permissions for objects, and so on).